-Huawei Ascend P6 debuts with 4.7-inch display, Android 4.2.2 and body that measures 6.18mm thick [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Huawei Ascend P6 debuts with 4.7-inch display, Android 4.2.2 and body that measures 6.18mm thick [UPDATED]Alex Wagner - Editorial Director of News and Content

 We're not exactly strangers with the Huawei Ascend P6 thanks to the string of leaks that the device has appeared in recently, but today's the day that Huawei has given us a formal introduction to its newest Android smartphone.
 Announced at a press event in London this morning, the Ascend P6 features a body that's 6.18mm thick, making it even thinner than the 6.68mm Ascend P1S that Huawei debuted last year.

 Packed into the Ascend P6's crazy-thin frame is a 4.7-inch HD display that features Huawei's "MagicTouch" tech for increased touch responsiveness, even if the user is wearing gloves.
 There's also a 1.5GHz quad-core processor, 2,000mAh battery and Android 4.2.2 Jelly Bean running beneath Huawei's Emotion UI, which includes software add-ons like a Me Widget, enhanced security and new camera features like panoramic shooting and facial recognition.

 Speaking of cameras, the Ascend P6 features a 5-megapixel shooter crammed into its frontside as well as an 8-megapixel BSI rear camera with F2.0 aperture and 4cm macro view.
 Huawei has also included its IMAGEsmart software on the Ascend P6 that offers photo-editing capabilities such as contrast and color enhancers, automatic scene recognition and "instant facial beauty support."